MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-monitor-grafana.md

 ms.technology: big-data-cluster
 ---

-# Monitor cluster with azdata and Grafana Dashboard
+# Monitor a Big Data Cluster by using azdata and Grafana Dashboard

 This article describes how to monitor an application inside [!INCLUDE[ssbigdataclusters-ss-nover](../includes/ssbigdataclusters-ss-nover.md)].
 SQL Server Big Data Cluster exposes Grafana Dashboard for monitoring, those metrics are stored in influxDB.
 Those metrics are categorized as either:
 - Kubernetes host-related metrics collected by Telegraf, an agent for collecting, processing, aggregating, and writing metrics.